 The rule of law restricts the powers of governments, corporations and individuals, and protects against the exercise of power without a lawful basis.
 The laws of Australia apply to everyone, including Government Ministers, Parliamentarians and Judges.

 How does the rule of law affect me?

 The laws in Australia should be capable of being known by anyone.
-You cannot be punished for something you do unless it is against the law when you do it.
+You cannot be punished by a court for something you do unless it is against the law when you do it.
 You have the right to the presumption of innocence and a fair trial.